 Chaokoh, a coconut milk brand offered in several locations across the United States, is one of the companies that sells coconut goods created with forced labor.

-While other brands have not yet been identified, it doesn’t mean that there aren’t more using the same tactics to source their coconuts.
+While other brands have not yet been identified, it doesn’t mean more aren’t using the same tactics to source their coconuts.

 To be sure you choose a brand that selects its coconuts ethically, refer to the list above before picking up your next container.